lullaby6/html-fetch.js/README.md

 </form>
 ```

-the listener can have multiple listeners like "submit-login click-say_hi"
+You can define multiple listeners by separating them with spaces, like "submit-login click-say_hi."

 ### Tips

-You can reference html files without .html extension
+You can reference HTML files without the `.html` extension, making your code more concise:

 ```html
 <html-c src="./components/header"></html-c>
 ```

+This concise syntax simplifies component references within your project.